Big Sur California, USA Travel Guide

 Clear Immigration and Customs.
 Collect Luggage.
 Pick Up Rental Car.
 Inspect for damage.

-Ensure your final steps are organized.
+Ensure your the final stages are organized.

 Double-check your lodging for forgotten items before checking out.